EdgeFirstAI/documentation/docs/datasets/tutorials/import.md

 <figcaption>Import Process</figcaption>
 </figure>

-See the dataset and its annotations by following the tutorial for [viewing the dataset gallery](management.md#viewing-datasets).
+See the dataset and its annotations by following the tutorial for [viewing the dataset gallery](management.md#view-dataset).

+## Next Steps

+Now that you have seen how to import datasets in EdgeFirst Studio, see how the [annotations](annotations/index.md) are being managed in EdgeFirst Studio.